hertie-data-science-lab/ds01-infra/docs-user/concepts/README.md

 ### Workspaces and Persistence

-→ [Workspaces and Persistence](workspaces-persistence.md) - Where your files live
+- → [Workspaces and Persistence](workspaces-persistence.md) - Where your files live

 **Summary:** `/workspace` is mounted from host - survives container removal.

 **Key insight:** Only `/workspace` is permanent, everything else in container is temporary.

+### Python Environments

+- → [Python Environments](python-environments.md) - Why you don't need venv/conda

+**Summary:** Containers ARE your Python environment - complete isolation without virtual envs.

+**Key insight:** Each project's container provides the isolation venv/conda would give you.

 ---